marq24/ha-senec-v3/README.md

     Once activated you can add the entity to your dashboard.
 When you click on the shown spare capacity on your dashboard a slider will be shown.
 With this slider you can change the spare capacity.
 The chance will automatically be synchronized with mein-senec.de

-## Switching to this fork...

-Please find in all information you need to know when [Switching [to this] Fork](https://github.com/marq24/ha-senec-v3/issues/14) here in this overview

 ## Installation